 During your studies, you will have a personal mentor who will invite you to seminars, group meetings and other events in order to prepare you for your future career.
 You will also meet PhD students and postdocs who have come to Uppsala from all over the world to be part of the excellent research environment and to carry out cutting-edge research.

 be a part of a university with two Nobel prizes in chemistry

 have a personal mentor who helps you prepare for your future career

 gain in-depth knowledge in modern synthesis methodology, training in synthesis design, experimental verification and optimisation

 A degree from Uppsala University will give you close connection to excellent and world leading research and you will have the opportunity to develop a personal contact network.
 You will be offered the opportunity to have a personal mentor who will invite you to seminars, group-meetings and other events in order to prepare you for your future career and you will meet PhD-students and post-docs who have come to Uppsala to be part of an excellent research environment to do cutting-edge research.
 Our research groups have a well-developed cooperation with other institutions and research agencies which is beneficial for you when choosing a project for the master thesis, and to make contacts for your future career.

 Student profile You are probably coming directly from your Bachelor's degree or have had a relevant job to strengthen especially your experimental skills.
-You have not, anyway, forgotten too much of your broad chemistry base.
+In any case you have not forgotten too much of your broad chemistry base.
 Your university was well equipped with experimental facilities so you have good practical training working in a lab, and can select relevant methods and stay safe while doing experiments.

 You have an analytical mind and are able and willing to express your thoughts in both writing and speaking.
 You are extremely motivated and will take the responsibility needed to successfully complete your studies.